dimaMachina/graphql-eslint/README.md

 If your GraphQL definitions are defined only in `.graphql` files, and you're only using rules that apply to individual files, you should be good to go 👍.
 If you would like use a remote schema or use rules that apply across the entire collection of definitions at once, see [here](#using-a-remote-schema-or-rules-with-constraints-that-span-the-entire-schema).

-#### Tell ESLint to apply this plugin to GraphQL definitions defined in code files
+### Apply this plugin to GraphQL definitions defined in code files

 If you are defining GraphQL schema or GraphQL operations in code files, you'll want to define an additional override to extend the functionality of this plugin to the schema and operations in those files.